Peter North (politician)

 Peter John North (born August 23, 1960) is former politician in Ontario, Canada.
 He was a New Democratic member of the Legislative Assembly of Ontario from 1990 to 1999 who represented the southwestern Ontario riding of Elgin.
-He was a cabinet minister in the government of Bob Rae.
+He served two years as Ontario's Minister of Tourism and Recreation in the Rae ministry, but was fell by a scandal in 1992.
 In 1993 he left the New Democratic Party in an unsuccessful attempt to join the Progressive Conservative Party.
-For the next seven years he sat as an independent member.

-He was the first MPP of First Nations descent ever elected to Ontario's provincial legislature.
+In 1995 he secured reelection as an independent candidate, the only person to be elected as such between 1934 and 2022.
+(Note: In 1934 Brantford returned Morrison MacBride, previously a Labour MPP 1919-26, and contested reelection in 1937 as a Liberal and serve as a cabinet minsiter in the Hepburn ministry.
+In 2022 Haldimand—Norfolk returned Bobbi Ann Brady, a former senior aide to her predecessor Toby Barrett, who was re-elected as an independent in 2025.)

 Background

+Although non-indigenous, North obtained legal status as a registered Indian/Indian status through his adoptive mother as permitted under the Indian Act.
+Eventhough North did not seek to highlight his connection to the indigenous community during his time in public office, the erroneous claim of him being "the first indigenous MPP" elected to the Ontario legislature started to circulate in 2017, 20 years after he left public office, after it was passed off as an uncontested fact in a news reporting relating to the Far North Electoral Boundaries Commission.

 North graduated from high school in 1979 and worked as a building contractor.

 Politics

 New Democrat

 He was elected to the legislature in the 1990 Ontario election as the New Democratic Party Member of Provincial Parliament (MPP) for Elgin, defeating incumbent Liberal Marietta Roberts by over 4,000 votes.
 As one of the few NDP MPPs to represent a rural constituency in southern Ontario, North was appointed to Bob Rae's cabinet as Minister of Tourism and Recreation on October 1, 1990.
 He resigned as tourism minister in November 1992 after allegations he had offered a government job to a woman with whom he was having an unconsummated affair.
 An investigation by the Ontario Provincial Police found no evidence of wrongdoing, but North was not returned to cabinet by Rae.